What guides our standard

 Internal monitoring and reporting: We have established internal monitoring systems to regularly assess our adherence to labour rights standards.
 This includes periodic internal audits, inspections and performance reviews conducted by dedicated teams within our organisation.

-Stakeholder engagement: We actively engage with workers, employee representatives and relevant stakeholders to gather feedback, address concerns and ensure labour rights are being respected.
+Stakeholder engagement: We actively engage with colleagues, employee representatives and relevant stakeholders to gather feedback, address concerns and ensure labour rights are being respected.
 This engagement helps us to identify any gaps or potential areas for improvement.

 Continuous improvement mechanisms: We have established mechanisms to track and analyse people risks related to labour rights.
 This enables us to measure progress, set targets and implement continuous improvement plans to address any identified shortcomings.